Reviewed by: HU Medical Review Board | Last reviewed: March 2023

-Viberzi is the first drug of its kind – it targets the opioid receptors in the intestinal track.
+Viberzi is the first drug of its kind – it targets the opioid receptors in the intestinal tract.
 These receptors are believed to play a role in the motility of the intestines and in the hypersensitivity to pain.
 Although the exact action of Viberzi is unknown, it is believed to help the two symptoms of IBS-D by slowing the intestinal motility, or rate of movement, and decreasing the sensitivity to pain, which is experienced as abdominal pain.1

 Before taking Viberzi, patients should talk to their doctor about all medical conditions and all medications they currently take, as some conditions may put the patient at greater risk of side effects from Viberzi.1

 Who should not take Viberzi

 The following people should not take Viberzi:

 - Those who have had a blockage in the gallbladder or a sphincter of Oddi problem (problems related to the muscle passageway located on the pancreatic duct)

 - People without a gallbladder

 - People who have or have had problems with alcohol abuse, alcohol addiction or who drink more than three alcoholic drinks a day